opensourcecourse/opencourse/README.md

 # OpenSourceCourse

-This is the website for OpenSourceCourse, a short course designed to help engineers and scientists contribute to the open-source scientific python ecosystem.
+This is the website for OpenSourceCourse, a collection of educational material designed to help engineers and scientists contribute to the open-source scientific python ecosystem.

 The course website is found [here](https://opensourcecourse.dev/).